osrf/ros2multirobotbook/src/intro.md

 sudo apt update
 ```

-If ROS 2 is not installed using at least `ros-eloquent-ros-base` you will need the following packages to run the RMF demos:
+If ROS 2 is not installed using at least `ros-foxy-ros-base` you will need the following packages to run the RMF demos:

 ```
-sudo apt-get install ros-eloquent-ros2cli ros-eloquent-ros2run ros-eloquent-ros2launch
+sudo apt-get install ros-foxy-ros2cli ros-foxy-ros2run ros-foxy-ros2launch
 ```

 In order to run ROS 2 commands we need to source the `setup.bash` file:

 ```
-source /opt/ros/eloquent/setup.bash
+source /opt/ros/foxy/setup.bash
 ```

 ### Setup Ignition-Gazebo Sources